DimitrisGrig/DiS_TSS/README.md

 In order to run the tool you need to have installed python version 3.<br>
 Also the following libraries python must be met:
 ```
-kurtosis, skew from scipy.stats
+kurtosis and skew from scipy.stats
 find_peaks from scipy.signal
-trapz, array from numpy
+trapz and array from numpy
 pickle
 pandas
 subprocess